elizerdim/job-listing-app/README.md

 // other code
 ```

-- &lt;NavLink&gt; - adds active links to nav links - styling can be changed conditionally using isActive
+- &lt;NavLink&gt; - adds active links to nav links - styling can be changed conditionally using isActive:

 ```js
 import { NavLink } from "react-router-dom";